arah0und/Arah0und/README.md

 # Hi, I'm Andrey 👋

-### Developer · Student · Creator
+### Not a Developer · Student

-I like building things, learning new technologies and turning ideas into working projects.
+tryna put some skills into my brain....

 <br>